Bounding the number of graph refinements for Brill-Noether existence: Proof of Theorem

 Let $r$ and $d$ be non-negative integers that satisfy $\rho=(r+1)(d-r)-g\cdot r\geq0$.
-Over an algebraically closed field $k$, by the classical Brill-Noether theory \cite[V.(1.1)]{MR770932}, we know that for a smooth curve $C$ of genus $g$, the Brill-Noether locus is nonempty, and can be naturally equipped with a scheme structure.
-The closed points of $W_d^r(C)\backslash W_d^{r+1}(C)$ are called $g_d^r$'s.\footnote{We use $\mathfrak{g}_d^r$ for divisors on graphs (as defined in Section~\ref{subsec:basics}) and $g_d^r$ for divisors on algebraic curves.}
+Over an algebraically closed field, by the classical Brill--Noether theorem \cite[V.(1.1)]{MR770932}, we know that for a smooth curve $C$ of genus $g$, the Brill--Noether locus is nonempty.
+More generally, the locus can be naturally equipped with a scheme structure, which then is non-empty for smooth curves over an arbitrary base field.